rhel-labs/instruqt/sql-server-ansible/04-step4/assignment.md

 > The playbook has several tasks, and some tasks could take a bit longer than usual.

-Running the playbook should produce output similar to the following:
+The output of the run playbook should look like below:

 <pre class="file">
 PLAY [all] ***************************************************************************************